Software Install Policy¶

 LUMI is an experimental HPC system aiming at pre-exascale simulations.

 A research group that has been awarded time on LUMI is expected to be able to compile and install the software that they need themselves in their own project directories.
-If they cannot that do, they need to secure help from the country local HPC organization responsible for LUMI support in advance.
+If they cannot do that, they need to secure help from their country's local HPC organization responsible for LUMI support in advance.

 The LUMI User Support team maintains an infrastructure for automatic and reproducible software installations, based on EasyBuild and Spack.
 EasyBuild is our preferred choice, which we actively contribute installation scripts to in the LUMI EasyBuild-contrib repository on GitHub.
 We also provide a pre-configured Spack instance which can install packages from the upstream Spack repository on GitHub.
 We would like, in the spirit of European HPC collaboration, to encourage users and consortium members to contribute to these software collections and share installation scripts.